Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2017-09-01-preview/types.md

 ### Properties
 * **allowHostNameCNMismatch**: any: Specifies whether to require a CA-issued SSL certificate name to match the host name of the server when connecting over SSL.
 The default value is false.
 * **allowSelfSignedServerCert**: any: Specifies whether to allow self-signed certificates from the server.
 The default value is false.
 * **authenticationType**: 'Anonymous' | 'UsernameAndPassword' | 'WindowsAzureHDInsightService' (Required): The authentication mechanism used to connect to the Phoenix server.
-Possible values include: 'Anonymous', 'UsernameAndPassword', 'WindowsAzureHDInsightService'
 * **enableSsl**: any: Specifies whether the connections to the server are encrypted using SSL.
 The default value is false.
 * **encryptedCredential**: any: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
 Type: string (or Expression with resultType string).
 * **host**: any (Required): The IP address or host name of the Phoenix server. (i.e. 192.168.222.160)